6 Natural Regions of Colombia: Discover their Secrets and Culture

 Quindio (Armenia)

 Quindio is another department within the Eje Cafetero.
 Breakfasts are famous for their generosity and variety (they resemble a dinner platter).
 People are very friendly and helpful.
-Interesting places are Valle del Cocora, with beautiful wax palm trees, Parque del Café amusement park, and Filandia.
+Interesting places are Salento and the Valle del Cocora, with beautiful wax palm trees, Parque del Café amusement park, and Filandia.
 The landscape of the Andes mountains and the spring weather all year round are also things to enjoy.

 Risaralda (Pereira)